 Of course they are.
 This is exactly what I argued in May 1918.
 I hope I had proved it then.
-I had also proved that state capitalism is a step forward compared with the small-proprietor (both small-patriarchal and petty-bourgeois) element.
-Those who compare state capitalism only with socialism commit a host of mistakes, for in the
+I had also proved that state capitalism is a step forward compared with the small-proprietor (both small-patriarchal and pettybourgeois) element.
+Those who compare state capitalism only with socialism commit a host of mistakes, for in the present political and economic circumstances it is essential to compare state capitalism also with petty-bourgeois production.

-The whole problem-in theoretical and practical terms-is to find the correct methods of directing the development of capitalism (which is to some extent and for some time inevitable) into the channels of state capitalism, and to determine how we are to hedge it about with conditions to ensure its transformation into socialism in the near future.
+The whole problem-in theoretical and practical terms -is to find the correct methods of directing the development of capitalism (which is to some extent and for some time inevitable) into the channels of state capitalism, and to determine how we are to hedge it about with conditions to ensure its transformation into socialism in the near future.